caish-cloud/react-cookies-consent/README.md

 This component will animate in to the center or top-middle of the screen to give the user granular control over their cookie preferences.

-The best place to put this is at the root of your project, such as your providers file, `App.js`, or `layout.js` (for Next.js developers) next to the alert component (if you chose to use it).
-This is because we want this modal to display on any page the user navigates to if not the home page.
+The best place to put this is right next to the alert component from this library.
+If you're not using the alert component, then you can put this where you'll need it!

 #### Light Theme